 Teachers will communicate to students how grades will be determined by providing a syllabus outlining the goals of the course, requirements, texts, materials to be used, and methods of evaluation.
-Plagiarism and cheating are considered major violations and are explained in detail in section H.1.12.
+Plagiarism and cheating are considered violations of the discipline policy and are explained in detail in section H.1.12.